unidoc/unipdf-examples/README.md

 it easy for users to get started with UniPDF.
 Feel free to add to this by submitting a pull request.

-The examples are also available on UniDoc's website: [https://unidoc.io/examples/](https://unidoc.io/examples/).

 ### Build all examples

 #### Building with go modules: